German-Cobian/Color-Changing-Login-Logout/README.md

 ## Acknowledgments

-Guidelines for this project supplied by [Microverse](https://github.com/microverseinc/curriculum-react-redux/tree/main/group-project)
+Guidelines for this project supplied by a YouTube tutorial (to be named as soon as I find it again).

 ## 📝 License